syncfusion-content/wpf-docs/wpf/Chromeless-Window/Getting-Started.md

 The following steps help you add ChromelessWindow:

 1. Create a WPF project, and refer the following assemblies:
      * Syncfusion.Shared.WPF.dll.
 2. Include an XML namespace for the above assemblies to the Main window.

+{% capture codesnippet1 %}
 {% tabs %}
 {% highlight XAML %}
 <Window x:Class="Chromelesswindow.MainWindow"